-Officially revealed last January at SIHH 2016 show, the IWC Top Gun Miramar Chronograph (ref.
-IW389002) brings everything you loved about the Miramar collection, albeit in a smaller package.
-With a touch oversized case crafted from dark grey scratch-resistant ceramic and a high-contrast, yet discreet dial layout, this new model looks like a very interesting choice for a person who always wanted a dressy pilot, but wasn’t quite satisfied with earlier models and their Gargantuan proportions.
+Officially revealed at the SIHH 2016 show, the IWC Top Gun Miramar Chronograph (ref.
+IW389002) brings everything you loved about the original Miramar collection, albeit in a smaller package.
+With a touch oversized case crafted from dark grey scratch-resistant ceramic and a high-contrast, yet discreet dial layout, this new model looks like an interesting choice for a person who always wanted a dressy “aviator”, but wasn’t quite satisfied with earlier models and their Gargantuan proportions.

-The Swiss watchmaker IWC keeps fine-tuning its top of the line Top Gun Miramar line of aviator watches.
+The Swiss watchmaker IWC keeps fine-tuning its top of the line Top Gun Miramar collection.
 Leaving intact all the signature elements of general design (those including the traditional diamond-shaped hands and the signature bright red secondary chapter ring on its anthracite dial,) the team behind this new model carefully adjusted the timepiece in all the right places to make it a tad more compact, while maintaining well-chosen proportions of all elements of the dial and the mirror-polished ceramic case.

 Case & Strap

-I am not really sure whether the current trend for downsizing luxury timekeepers has something to do with free-falling oil prices, but if yes, I hope it won’t stop anytime soon.
-The previous iteration of the watch was 46 millimeters in diameter (and their earlier Big Pilot Top Gun Miramar chronograph that was presented around four years ago was even larger measuring almost jaw-dropping 46 millimeters.
+I am not sure whether the current trend for downsizing luxury timekeepers has something to do with free-falling oil prices, but if yes, I hope it won’t stop anytime soon.
+The previous iteration was impressive 46 millimeters in diameter (and their earlier Big Pilot Top Gun Miramar chronograph that was presented around four years ago was even larger measuring almost jaw-dropping 46 millimeters.
 This new model is smaller.
 It measures just 44 mm without crown thus becoming a lot more versatile.
-While I saw dozens of people extremely (happy with their oversized Top Guns, most of them actually didn’t look that great with their relatively long lugs being actually wider than their owners’ wrists.
+While I saw dozens of people extremely (happy with their oversized Top Guns, most of them didn’t look that great with their relatively long lugs being wider than their owners’ wrists.